langevin-usgs/SWIM2018_classrepo/README.md

 ## Repository Folder Structure
 The course information is contained in a folder called swim2018shortcourse.
-This folder is organized as follows:
+This swim2018shortcourse folder is organized as follows.
+This repository (SWIM2018_classrepo.git) will be a folder under the swim2018shortcourse folder.

 * installation
 * Miniconda3
 * software